The Global Food System

 The Climate Crisis and Environmental Injustice

-The production and consumption of meat and dairy products is a major contributor to climate change, which disproportionately affects people living in poverty around the world.
+By emphasizing the production of meat and dairy products, the global food system is a major contributor to climate change, which disproportionately affects people living in poverty.

 In 2006, the United Nations Food and Agriculture Organization estimated that the meat and dairy sector was one of the top contributors to serious environmental problems, including climate change.

-Factory farms, in particular, are responsible for environmental injustices against vulnerable human communities, including polluting their air, water, and soil.
+Factory farms, in particular, are responsible for environmental harms to vulnerable human communities, including polluting their air, water, and soil.
 Industry is commonly exempted from regulations that would otherwise protect these communities.

-Using animals for food production also fuels global hunger, both because of the link between climate change and food insecurity and because land, water, and soil are more efficiently used to grow grains, beans, and many other plant-based foods.
-Large corporate production systems commonly violate the sovereignty of local communities committed to sustainable farming strategies.
+Using animals for food production also fuels global hunger, both because of the link between climate change and food insecurity and because land, water, and soil are more efficiently used to plant-based foods.

 We can create a food system in which everyone can be healthy and thrive.